Imitation, proximity, and growth -- A collective swarm dynamics approach: Discrete Modeling of Innovation-Imitation Dynamics

 where the parameter $\Gamma$ in Eq.(\ref{BURGO}) is suitably identified as:

-The time evolution of $\varphi(z,t)$ as given by Eq.(\ref{BURGO}) is the celebrated nonlinear Burgers' equation which can be linearized by using a logarithmic transformation.
-The explicit solutions are well known and read as described in cases {\it (A)} and {\it (B)} below (see for instance sections 8.3 and 8.4 in \cite{DEBNATH}).
+Hence, for $\varphi(z,t)$, we see that Eq.(\ref{BURGO}) is the Burgers' equation, which can be linearized by using a logarithmic transformation, and hence explicit solutions are well-known.
+Dependent on their boundary conditions, these explicit solutions of Eq.(\ref{BURGO}) are recalled in {\it (A)} and {\it (B)} below.